CONSIDERATION OF THE ROUTE CHOSEN TO ENTER THE UK

 The Points-Based System

-For those coming to the UK on a longer term basis, UK Visas & Immigration (UKVI), which replaced the former UK Border Agency applies a points-based system.
+For those coming to the UK on a longer term basis, UK Visas & Immigration (UKVI), which replaced the former UK Border Agency, applies a points-based system.
 Different rules apply to each “tier” of the system, but, in addition to the specific requirements applicable to each tier, there are usually English language and maintenance requirements.
 Unlike a visitor visa, a non-visa national requires to hold a valid UK visa to enter the UK on the Points-Based System.

 - Tier 1

 There are certain categories under Tier 1 which may well be helpful, in particular those for entrepreneurs and investors.
 The investor category broadly requires individuals to invest at least £2m in specific types of investment in the UK.
 Entrepreneurs need to be establishing, or investing in, a business in the UK.

 Generally the spouse and children (under 18) of someone who applies under one of these categories will be admitted to the UK for the same period as the applicant (they will need to apply for a dependants' visa).
 Dependants will also be able to work and study in the UK.

 If the individual is coming for a specific job, a visa as a “skilled worker” under Tier 2 may be more appropriate.
 Tier 2 entry is equivalent to the old work permit category.
 The individual needs to have a relatively high level of skill or qualifications and the employer will generally need to show that it has not been able to find an EEA citizen to fill the position.